janzengo/e-halal/README.md

 # E-Halal BTECHenyo Voting System

 ## **Overview**
 E-Halal BTECHenyo is a **web-based voting system** designed to facilitate fair and transparent voting processes within the local environment of **Dalubhasaang Politekniko ng Lungsod ng Baliwag**.
-This system operates exclusively on a **local server or intranet**, ensuring that it can only be accessed within the institution's network.
+This system operates exclusively on a **local server**, ensuring that it can only be accessed within the institution's network.

 ## **Why Create a Web-based Voting System using PHP?**
 Creating a web-based voting system using **PHP** is a practical choice because PHP is a robust and widely-used **server-side scripting language** well-suited for building dynamic and secure web applications.
 PHP's flexibility allows for easy integration with **MySQL** databases, enabling efficient storage and retrieval of voter and election data.